mogutt/TTAndroidClient/README.md

 ![contactpage](http://s9.sinaimg.cn/mw690/003j8GoBgy6MMp9dHmM38&690)

-or you can go to our oficial [website](http://tt.mogu.io/home/sign)(Chinease) to register an account
+or you can go to our official [website](http://tt.mogu.io/home/sign)(In Chinese) to register an account

 ## Acknowledgements